dream-frame/powercord/README.md

 The script will install Git, Node 12, NPM, Curl, and then inject Powercord for you.
 Once done, it will kill Discord then you'll have to re-open it and find that Powercord injected.

 ### What's broken in this fork
+ - ~~Development channel crashes Discord~~ Development branch removed from repo
- - Spotify modal is broken, controls don't show.
+ - ~~Spotify modal is broken, controls don't show.~~ Only premium users can have this to prevent API abuse